-The Zambian Government has been awarded with loans of USD 193 million from the African Development Bank (AfDB) and USD 50 million from the Africa Growing Together Fund (AGTF), for improvements at the Chinsali-Tunduma road, Zambian side of the Nakonde-Tunduma corridor.
+The Zambian Government has been awarded with loans of USD 193 million from the African Development Bank (AfDB) and USD 50 million from the Africa Growing Together Fund (AGTF), for improvements at the Chinsali-Tunduma road, the Zambian side of the Nakonde-Tunduma corridor.

 The loan is meant to fund the upgrades in the 210 km Chinsali-Tunduma road which includes the total reconstruction of the main and 50 km of feeder road, construction of service stations, and institutional support and capacity building.

-The upgrades are also meant to promote socio-economic development, since it is a strategic national and regional road that connects eight countries as part of the Trans Africa Highway, which goes from Cape Town in South Africa to Cairo in Egypt.
+The upgrades are also meant to promote socio-economic development since it is a strategic national and regional road that connects eight countries as part of the Trans Africa Highway, which goes from Cape Town in South Africa to Cairo in Egypt.

 It is also in line with the Bank’s 2013-2022 strategy for development in the Sub-Saharan Region, since it will help to enhance the link between the cooper belt in Southern DR Congo, and the Dar es Salaam Port in Tanzania, stated the AfDB.